August 11, 2015

-Volunteer with The HSUS Faith Outreach Program
+Volunteer with our Faith Outreach Program

-Promote animal protection in the faith community!
+Promote animal protection in the faith community

-The Humane Society of the United States Faith Outreach program works with faith communities nationwide under the premise that religious values call upon us to act in a kind and merciful way towards all creatures.
+Our Faith Outreach program works with faith communities nationwide under the premise that religious values call upon us to act in a kind and merciful way towards all creatures.
 Almost all religious traditions have statements regarding animals.

 Benefits of volunteering

-Faith Outreach Volunteers will gain a deeper understanding of the intersection between religion and animal protection.
+Faith Outreach volunteers will gain a deeper understanding of the intersection between religion and animal protection.
 They will help bring to light the moral issues of how our society treats animals while strengthening important skills such as networking, critical thinking, and community outreach.
 They will have the opportunity to work directly with faith leaders and animal welfare experts as part of a prominent animal protection organization.

 Becoming a volunteer